sdgniser/arc/README.md

    server, thats how the deployed server is running presently.
 Configuring an apache server is very machine-specific.
 Google how to do it on your machine.)
- * For verification mails, update the 'dmn' variable in views.py to
+ * For verification mails, update the 'dmn' variable in views.py to the current ip/domain at which you are hosting the site.
  * Please let me know if you're unable to run it on your machine.

  #### TODO: